GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Seeker Mine
 - tanks will destroy them when targeted if they're not distracted
 ##### Airburst
-- has the longest status effect damage and burn duration in the game
+- has the highest status effect damage and longest burn duration in the game
 ##### Cluster
 - it's better to throw them near mobs than to deploy them at your feet otherwise they'll most likely dodge them
 - can be used to flush enemies out of cover or as a soft form of CC since non-robotic enemies (except tanks) will have to dodge them